A rigged election? Some rumbling surfaces

 I note it for the record, along with skepticism expressed in several quarters, including by some liberal voices such as Vox and 538.

-The key to the suggestion is a finding of a wide variance in vote margins between Donald Trump and Hillary Clinton when comparing counties that use electronic voting machines and those that scan paper ballots and thus aren't connected to the Internet.
+The key to the suggestion is a finding of a wide variance in vote margins between Donald Trump and Hillary Clinton in when comparing counties that use electronic voting machines and those that scan paper ballots and thus aren't connected to the Internet.
 The electronic machines favored Trump.
 A group of computer scientists thinks this is suspicious and calls for an audit.
 As yet, the Clinton campaign is officially silent.
 The group claims anomalies in three states — Michigan, Wisconsin and Pennsylvania — where reversal of narrow margins for Trump could give Clinton an electoral win.

 Vox urges skepticism